msu-cse-outreach/technovation-book/_sources/1-Intro/code-along.rst

     Finally, click a speed (number) less than 1.
     (The smaller the number, the slower it plays.)

-Here's some other terminology that you'll want to become familiar with (click on the buttons to read our definitions):
+Here's some other coding terminology that you'll run into (click on the buttons to read our definitions):

 .. reveal:: re-define-program